MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-remove-all-comments-from-documents.md

      [!code-vb[Trin_VstcoreWordAutomation#119](../vsto/codesnippet/VisualBasic/Trin_VstcoreWordAutomationVB/ThisDocument.vb#119)]
      [!code-csharp[Trin_VstcoreWordAutomation#119](../vsto/codesnippet/CSharp/Trin_VstcoreWordAutomationCS/ThisDocument.cs#119)]

-### To remove all comments from a document by using an VSTO Add-in
+### To remove all comments from a document by using a VSTO Add-in

 1. Call the <xref:Microsoft.Office.Interop.Word._Document.DeleteAllComments%2A> method of the <xref:Microsoft.Office.Interop.Word.Document> from which you want to remove comments.